tianjianl/tianjianl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Tianjian Li.
-I have received my B.A. in Mathematics and Computer Science from New York University.
-I am now pursuing a M.S. degree at Johns Hopkins University.
-My advisors are [Kenton Murray](https://kentonmurray.com/) and [Daniel Khashabi](https://danielkhashabi.com/).
-I am also grateful to have the opportunity to work closely with [Philipp Koehn](https://www.cs.jhu.edu/~phi/).
+Hi👋, I'm Tianjian!
+I'm thrilled to be joining Johns Hopkins University as a PhD student in Computer Science, where I will be working with the amazing [Daniel Khashabi](https://danielkhashabi.com/).
+I also did my Master's degree in Computer Science at JHU.
+I am grateful to have the opportunity to work closely with [Kenton Murray](https://kentonmurray.com/) and [Philipp Koehn](https://www.cs.jhu.edu/~phi/) on multilingual language models and machine translation during my Master's.
+Before that, I graduated from New York University with a B.A. in Mathematics and Computer Science.

-My research interest lies in the intersection of **machine learning** and **natural language processing**, with a particular focus on **measuring and selecting data** for training/aligning language models.
+My current research interests lies at the intersection of **machine learning** and **natural language processing**, with a particular focus on addressing the question: **how can we better leverage our vast amount of data beyond simply feeding it into our models during training?** To this end, I am currently working on measuring various properties of data (e.g. quality and utility), optimizing data mixtures, and curating data for training and aligning our language models.

 I prefer solutions that are simple, generalizable, and theoretically sound.